NickBasso/Physics-PBL/README.md

 Physics PBL - spring 2020

 This is a physics project application, developed in spring 2019.
-Its core duty is to make calculations for the input forces, and then display a chart.
+Its core duty is to make calculations for the input forces in a circuit, and then display a chart.